luminlabsdev/Aegis/docs/guide/managing-springs.md

 ## Setting spring to instance

 To attach your created spring to an instance, you have to set it via the `new` constructor / `Update` function.

-Example usage:
+### Example usage

 ```lua{5}
 local AegisPart = Aegis.new("Part", {